 A more labour-intensive fix is to dig in soil improvers such as compost or composted manures, improving the soil structure and increasing biological activity, which will naturally boost water-holding capacity.
 Mulching will help retain moisture in the soil and reduce run-off, while also diminishing soil erosion, suppressing weeds and insulating against temperature extremes.
 Spread your chosen mulch around 4cm thick and keep it at least 5cm away from plant stems or trunks.

 To get started, check out your local Bunnings, speak to one of our experts for more advice, and have a look at the range of water-saving products.

 Greywater – indoor wastewater excluding that from toilets – can be reused via a simple dispersal device, but with caution.
-Greywater will often contain bacteria and viruses, so always disperse above ground, as sunlight will, to some degree, sterilise the water.
-Never disperse using a system that allows the output to mist.
+Greywater may contain bacteria and viruses, so don't use it on edible plants.
+Always disperse greywater above ground, as sunlight will sterilise the water to some degree.
+Never disperse it using a system that allows the water to mist.
 The trick is not to distribute too much to one area – waterlogging can occur and overload the soil with ingredients found in detergents.
 Check with your local council before using greywater, as many have tight restrictions on use, particularly in suburban areas.

 Michael Smit, technical and sustainability manager at Kingspan Water & Energy, suggests rainwater harvesting as one of the most accessible ways to improve your home's sustainability.
 “It also reduces the impact of increased population growth and climate change on urban stormwater, improving local waterway health and reducing flooding risks and costs,” he says.